SpykerNZ/one-pace-for-plex/README.md

 #### Option B - Python

 This approach uses python to rename all your files, which is a bit more complex but allows for more flexibility.
+- Works on Windows/Linux/Mac
 - Allows dry-running to check renaming
 - Can modify exceptions.json to suit your needs. [^1]